A Monthly Learning Exchange

 - Family Business Members and Professionals

-$800 for the first four meetings (which can be renewed for the second four later) or $1,400 for the entire eight at time of acceptance into the program.
+$800 for the first four meetings (which can be renewed for the second four later) or $1,400 for the entire eight at the time of registration.

 The organizers welcome questions about this learning exchange.
-Please contact them through the Bowen Center at .
+Please e-mail: email@example.com.

 Kathy Wiseman, MBA

-President, Working Systems, Inc., Faculty, The Bowen Center
+President, Working Systems, Inc. and Faculty, The Bowen Center

 “My professional focus has been applying Bowen theory to non-clinical settings, including family enterprises, family foundations and families of wealth.
 I have learned a lot.
 I am getting better at being able to manage myself in highly complex emotional systems.
 But I still have many questions.
 I am looking forward to the opportunity, to hear how other people think about organizational emotional systems, and what it takes to navigate successfully in them as an advisor.”